I built a CLI to fix the encoding/newline/whitespace noise that pollutes your diffs

 • --parallel --in-place skips backups (data‑safety issue – high priority)

-• Cache file lands in CWD instead of the target directory
+• Cache file lands in the current working directory instead of the target directory

-• --dry-run exits 0 even when violations are found (need --fail-on-changes)
+• --dry-run exits with status 0 even when violations are found (need --fail-on-changes)

 • No --version flag yet